infinyon/graphite-sink-connector/README.md

 # InfinyOn Graphite Sink Connector
-The Graphite Sink connector reads records from Fluvio topic and sends them to the configured Graphite's Metric using the PlainText approach.
+The [Graphite][4] Sink connector reads records from Fluvio topic and sends them to the configured Graphite's Metric using the PlainText approach.

 # Configuration

-This connectors establishes a TCP Stream against the specified host on Graphite, records are sent as UTF-8 encoded strings following Graphite's PlainText format.
+This connectors establishes a TCP Stream against the specified host on Graphite, records are sent as UTF-8 encoded strings following [Graphite's PlainText][5] format.

 The following example connector configuration can be used to send records to the Graphite's Metric `weather.temperature.ca.sandiego`, the Graphite's TCP